Basic craft store pumpkins are updated with chalk paint in shades of green and

 You're not trying to paint the pumpkin now, just highlight and accent it with a different color.
 Really rub the brush in and all around to smooth it all out.
 If you should happen to get too much paint in an area, add a bit of the base color onto the pumpkin to even out the finish.

 I actually had a hubbard squash sitting in front of me on the counter while creating these as a little inspiration for the color!
 It helps to see the real thing when trying to duplicate something from nature.

-The dry brush technique really brings out the imperfections in the plastic pumpkin giving it the look of a real pumpkin.
-It also gives a lot of variations in the color which is what a natural pumpkin or squash would have.
+The dry brush technique really brings out the imperfections in the plastic pumpkin giving it the look of the real thing.
+It also gives a lot of variations to the color which is what a natural pumpkin or squash would have.
 No two pumpkins are ever going to look alike or turn out exactly the same.
 Each one is unique.

 You might also enjoy seeing my post from last year about making some realistic DIY stems to add to your painted pumpkins using sisal twine, glue, and cinnamon!

-I'm showing my pumpkins here around a vintage wood crate, but you can tuck one in just about anywhere for a display.
+I'm showing my pumpkins here around a vintage wood crate (find one here), but you can tuck one in just about anywhere for a display.
 Add some dried leaves or a few real pumpkins (like my white one) to put the finishing touch on your creations!

 Does our Pumpkin Palooza sounds like something that you'd like to join in on?
 Follow me on Instagram and tag your photos with #OctoberPumpkinPalooza for the chance to be featured on our IG pages!